Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 Main Kone Falls alias Kailasakona falls.

 The main fall is having a height of anywhere between 40 to 60 feet.
-It is situated around two kilometres from the main road.
+It is situated around two kilometers from the main road.
 There is a Lord Shiva and Parvati temple (on your right side of the picture above), at the foot of the falls.
-This temple is known as Kailasakona Temple.
-You need to cross this temple to go to the falls.
+This temple is known as the Kailasakona Temple.
+You must cross this temple to go to the falls.

 A group of 4 or 5 people can bathe freely at the main falls simultaneously.
-The main fall and the temple can be easily accessed by walking around 100 meters or so from the parking lot.
-It’s safe to walk at night, as there are lights on your way to the main falls and the nearby temple.
-It is advisable to carry an alternate source of light like a torchlight or a mobile phone if you are going to this fall in the night.
+The main fall and the temple can be easily accessed by walking around 100 meters from the parking lot.
+It’s safe to walk at night, as lights are on your way to the main falls and the nearby temple.
+It is advisable to carry an alternate light source like a torchlight or a mobile phone if you are going to this fall at night.

 Anybody, irrespective of age, can go to the main falls.
 The risk factor is the least among the falls in south India.
 Avoid taking the family in the night, as it’s a forest area and no houses or shops are there at night.
 Those carrying tents with them can put up tents in the parking area.

 Occasionally, snakes and scorpions were reportedly seen near the falls.
 I have seen King Cobras near the temple (on the way to the falls), a few years back.
-In August 2018, my friends had seen a scorpion sitting on the rock next to, where people bath.
-A small snake (green in color) was also seen on the same day (around 8 pm).
-One guy took it with a stick and thrown it away.
+In August 2018, my friends saw a scorpion sitting on a rock near bathing people.
+A small snake (green in color) was also seen on the same day (around 8 p.m.).
+One guy took it with a stick and threw it away.

 How Do I Go to Kone Falls, The Great Chennai Weekend Getaway Destination?

-If you are travelling from Chennai to Kone Falls, Kone falls near Chennai can be reached via Red Hills, Periyapalayam, Uthukotai.
-It is ten kilometres ahead of Puthur.
-While coming from Chennai, take left immediately after the signboard which says ‘Puthur 10 KMS’ (signboard is on the right side of the road).
-Kone falls Chennai distance is around 90 kilometres.
+If you are traveling from Chennai to Kone Falls, Kone Falls near Chennai can be reached via Red Hills, Periyapalayam, and Uthukotai.
+It is ten kilometers ahead of Puthur.
+While coming from Chennai, take a left immediately after the signboard, which says ‘Puthur 10 KMS’ (the signboard is on the right side of the road).
+Kone Falls to Chennai’s distance is around 90 kilometers.

 Kailasa Kona alias Kona Falls Entrance on the main road